Another-Axiom/GT_CustomMapExample/README.md

 prefab/placeholder can be scaled as desired.
 If you'd like to customize the collider shape used for a Glider Wind Volume, you can set the `Use Default Placeholder` option to FALSE, and add your collider component alongside the `GTObjectPlaceholder` script.
+Check out the `FunctionalityOverview_StartingZone` scene for some examples.

 ### Water Volume
 Using this placeholder you can define a swimmable water volume.
 This works best when combined with `Zone Shader Settings` underwater effects.